Stomachache: what you should know

 This removal may be necessary if the stones cause inflammation or infection of the bladder, pancreas or liver.

-Pain of a calculation stuck in a bile duct connecting the liver and the small intestine occurs relatively quickly, in the right region of the upper abdomen, between the shoulder blades or under the right shoulder.
+Pain from a stone stuck in a bile duct connecting the liver and the small intestine occurs relatively quickly, in the right side region of the upper abdomen, between the shoulder blades or under the right shoulder.

-It is sometimes accompanied by fever, vomiting, and if it lasts for more than five hours, it means he’ll have to go to the emergency room to be relieved.
+It is sometimes accompanied by fever, vomiting, and if it lasts for more than five hours, you’ll have to go to the emergency room to be taken care of.

 Know that today we can remove the gallbladder without external incision, through the mouth or vagina.

-I found that a raw juice diet, teamed with regular colon cleanse and essential oils, work as well…and reduce the need of surgery.
+I found that a raw juice diet, teamed with regular enemas and essential oils, work as well… and reduce the need of surgery later on.

 Women taking birth control pills are also at risk.

-The best way to prevent stones: detoxify your liver regularly and make sure it produces enough bile.
+The best way to prevent stones: detoxify your gallbladder regularly and making sure it produces enough bile.

-The essential oil to use : grapefruit diluted and applied daily on the belly.
+The essential oil to use : grapefruit diluted and applied daily on the stomach.
 This oil does miracles in dissolving stones.